 Units are redeemed on demand at the unit holders' option.
-However the Board of Directors does not envisage that the contractual maturity disclosed in the table below will be representative of the actual cash outflows, as holders of these instruments typically retain them for the medium to long term.
+However, the Responsible Entity does not envisage that the contractual maturity disclosed in the table below will be representative of the actual cash outflows, as holders of these instruments typically retain them for the medium to long term.
+All unit holders at 19 December 2012, will be redeemed on maturity of the Trust.